MihaiValentin/lunr-languages/README.md

 * Norwegian

 # How to use

+Lunr-languages supports AMD and CommonJS.
+Check out the examples below:

 ## In a web browser

 The following example is for the German language (de).